motagiyash/piccolo_blockcypher/README.md

 Have figured out the problem , the problem was due to wrong matrix logic , Matrix logic is updated , still matrix file has some syntax errors.
 Matrix is solved using by Galois field method.
+Also made slight changes in wk and rk files.